 In keeping with best certification practices, and in meeting the accreditation requirements for ISO/IEC 17024, a separate body was established and authorized to independently govern the IGP certification program.
-The Information Governance Certification Board (IGCB) has sole responsibility over all certification policies and decisions.
-This is done in an effort to avoid real and perceived conflicts of interest, and to assure stakeholders are treated in a fair and impartial manner.
+The IGP Governance Board has sole responsibility over all certification policies and decisions.
+This is done in order t to avoid real and perceived conflicts of interest, and to assure stakeholders are treated in a fair and impartial manner.

 Is coursework required before the exam?